Passport Facts for Kids | Kids World Travel Guide | Last updated: 22 May 2020

 1. In 1783, Benjamin Franklin ordered the first US passports to be printed.

-In 2019, there were about 147 million valid passports in the hands of Americans.
-This means that only about half of the U.S.citizens have a passport.
+In 2021, there were about 145 million valid passports in the hands of Americans.
+This means that only about half of the U.S. citizens have a passport.
 This shows that although Americans generally love travelling, most of them travel inside their own country and have never been abroad.

 Did you know, that for travels to Puerto Rico, Guam, American Samoa, the U.S. Virgin Islands or the Northern Mariana Islands, Americans do not need to have a passport?

-2. Passport Facts for Kids: Did you know that there are more than 9,000 passport offices in the USA!
+2. Passport Facts for Kids: Did you know that there are more than 9,000 offices where you can apply for a passport in the USA!
 Many passport service centres are actually located in post offices and some even in public libraries.

 U.S. passports can be applied for in person and renewal passports can be ordered via mail.